As the Days Go By

 "As the Days Go By" is a song written by Ian Thomas and recorded by Australian singer Daryl Braithwaite as the first single from his second studio album, Edge, in 1988.
 It features singer John Farnham as a backing vocalist in the chorus.
+The song was also released in the UK.

 The track is one of Braithwaite's most popular recordings, and was included on his compilation albums The Essential Daryl Braithwaite (2007) and Days Go By (2017).
 An extended mix features in the 1994 compilation album Six Moons: The Best of Daryl Braithwaite 1988–1994 and an acoustic version opens the 2008 live album The Lemon Tree.
 The song was also included on the soundtrack to the 1992 British comedy film Peter's Friends.